hiromasa0629/incpetion/README.md

   volumes: # map local directory to a container directory (list)
   restart: always # it will restart on any exit code
 ```

+## **PHP-FPM** (FastCGI Process Manager)
+- It is used to execute PHP scripts in web server environment like NGINX and Apache.
+- Modify nginx.conf server block again with configuring `fastcgi` in `location ~ \.php$` block which is a regular expression that matches any URI that ends with ".php".
+- Configure `www.conf` in /etc/php/\<version>/fpm/pool.d to listen on port 9000

+## **Wordpress**
+- use `wget` to download the zipped file from wordpress and extract it and copy all the files in wordpress to /var/html/www